lancejjohnson/lancejjohnson.github.io/source/2017-04-12-phoenix-authentication-with-ueberauth-and-guardian-1.html.markdown

 Notice how the routes `/auth/:provider/callback` are `GET` requests whereas the route to `/auth/identity/callback` is a `POST` request. `GET` is the default HTTP verb for Ueberauth callbacks but you configured the identity strategy to use `POST` instead.

-Now that you've added Ueberauth dependencies and applications, configured the identity strategy, and added the routes needed by the application, you need to implment the controller to handle the incoming requests.
+Now that you've added Ueberauth dependencies and applications, configured the identity strategy, and added the routes needed by the application, you need to implement the controller to handle the incoming request.
 First, you need the `request/2` function.
 What is this function's responsibility?
 It needs to present the user with a form by which they may establish their identity.
 Continue using the generic language of the README and provide a "request" html page and send the intial `auth` values as `nil`.

 ```elixir
 defmodule Yauth.AuthController do